Updated 26 Feb 2026

 Take a stroll along Palm Canyon Drive

-If you fancy an inner-city stroll with your furry friend, there’s no better place to start than Palm Canyon Drive.
+If you feel like a downtown walk with your furry friend, there’s no better place to start than Palm Canyon Drive.
 In the heart of Downtown Palm Springs, wander the streets for iconic mid-century architecture and window shop the boutique stores and galleries.

 Location: Palm Canyon Drive, California 92262, USA